When to unplug?

 I survived and then some!

-I had the amazing opportunity to spend quality time with my wife and kids, taking in some road hockey, basketball, baseball, a few bottles of wine, catching up on a library of music I’ve neglected and was simply just in tune with my surroundings.
+I had the amazing opportunity to spend quality time with my wife and kids.
+Taking in some road hockey, basketball, baseball, a few bottles of wine, catching up on a library of music I’ve neglected.
+I was simply just in tune with my surroundings.
 I had some of the best sleep I’ve had in a long while and oddly by the end of the weekend didn’t get the urge to have to be connected.
 Overall what was the lesson learned here?
 For starters:

 - Nothing happened at the office that couldn’t be addressed on Monday morning.